deohs/coders/demos/data_import/epa_aqi/getAQI.md

 ## Get AQI Data

-Now that we have the state IDs, we can get the page for each city in the state of Washington.
+Now that we have the state IDs, we can get the page for the cities in the state of Washington.